 Anyways, even if you have no interest in MMORPGs or have never tried playing an MMORPG, it’s worth giving Final Fantasy XIV a shot, since it has a free trial.
 Oh, and I have to mention the music.
 It’s so good.
 Soken is so good.

 For me, a great game is one that is memorable.
 If I finish a game and immediately forget some of the major plot points, locations, or even major characters, it’s just not a great game.
-I don’t know how many years that final sequence in The Last of Us Part I was burned into my brain and nearly a decade later when I went through the remake on PS5, I could still remember exactly how I felt at the end of my first playthrough.
+I don’t know how many years the final sequence of The Last of Us was burned into my brain, but nearly a decade later, when I went through the remake on PS5, I could still remember exactly how I felt at the end of my first playthrough.
 More importantly, I found the characters’ story arcs to be really natural and not once did I have to suspend my disbelief.
-Quite honestly, I was utterly shocked all that character growth wasn’t just tossed out the window like in other video games, television shows, and movies.
+Quite honestly, I was utterly shocked that all that character growth wasn’t just tossed out the window as it happens in other video games, television shows, and movies.
 It actually all paid off at the end.

 Recent Updates